go-aah/docs/views.md

 Currently aah framework supports Go view engine.
 Don't feel bad, you can added your favorite view engine into aah.

 In the `upcoming` release, I will try to provide pluggable view engine for amber, pongo2, and jade.
 So you use it selectively.
-Or you can contribute it.
+Or you're very welcome to contribute to aah framework.

 #### Create your own view engine using `view.Enginer` interface.